MarcT0K/Statistical-Leakage-SSE-attacks/README.md

 - `keyword_extraction.py` contains the functions to process the extracted documents.
 These functions use multiprocessing to extract keywords efficiently.
 - `simulation_utils.py` contains all auxiliary functions necessary to simulate attacks; e.g., adversary knowledge generation.
 - `attacks/` contains the functions to perform the score and IHOP attacks.

-## Carbon emission estimation

-In line with recent works in ML, we measured the carbon emission related to our experiments using the package [CodeCarbon](https://github.com/mlco2/codecarbon).